nemediano/nemediano.github.io/resume.md

 I taught two courses: Computer Graphics, which is my personal favorite and [Graph Theory](https://mac.acatlan.unam.mx/media/temarios/1644/1310.pdf){:target="_blank" rel="noreferrer noopener"}.
 I also designed [the syllabus](https://mac.acatlan.unam.mx/media/temarios/1644/1055.pdf){:target="_blank" rel="noreferrer noopener"} for the computer graphics course.

 At FESA I tried to do my best to help and participate in every possible activity.
-Among others I was a technical council member, contributed to design M@'s plan of study and advised freshman students as a mentor.
+Among others I was a [technical council](https://consejotecnico.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} member, contributed to design M@’s plan of study and advised freshman students as a mentor.

 #### Science School

 ![Facultad de ciencias UNAM]({{ site.baseurl }}/static/images/places/ciencias1.jpg "Facultad de ciencias UNAM")

-During my masters degree, I was a teaching assistant at [Science School](https://www.fciencias.unam.mx/){:target="_blank" rel="noreferrer noopener"}  in [two clases](https://archive.fciencias.unam.mx/directorio/63922){:target="_blank" rel="noreferrer noopener"}.
+During my masters degree, I was a teaching assistant at [Science School](https://www.fciencias.unam.mx/){:target="_blank" rel="noreferrer noopener"}  in [two courses](https://archive.fciencias.unam.mx/directorio/63922){:target="_blank" rel="noreferrer noopener"}.
 The first: Advanced Programming was about Object Oriented Programming.
 The second: Modern Geometry was about doing geometry using only a ruler and a pair of compasses.
 Modern Geometry it's a funny name since it is the way geometry was studied in ancient Greece.